The Embodied

 Just as a person sheds worn-out clothes and dons new ones, at death, the soul casts off its worn-out body and enters another.
 BG 2.22

-Now, as a first year medical student in my fifth month of school, I have seen another body.
+As a first-year medical student in my fifth month of school, I have seen another body.
 This time a stranger who did not know me and now who cannot know me.

 Not many words can prepare you to witness a body lying lifeless and none are needed.
 Seeing death evokes a deeply human response.
 You just stare.